Skip to main content

 Retry policy

 Paylead retries any delivery that returns a non-2xx response or times out.
 The current policy is 5 attempts maximum with an exponential backoff of 2^n minutes between attempts, where n is the attempt number.
+After the final attempt fails, the event is marked as failed.
+Failed events surface in Shift for manual replay.

 This retry schedule is the current default and may evolve.
 Build your handler so it tolerates a stricter or looser cadence: what matters is that you ack quickly and re-fetch the object via the API.